nicohman/eidolon/README.md

 `sudo cp targets/release/eidolon /usr/bin/eidolon`

 Alternatively, check [here](https://github.com/nicohman/eidolon/releases) for a possibly out of date binary.

+### Unofficial packages

+It appears someone is maintaining a package on the [AUR](https://aur.archlinux.org/packages/eidolon).

 ## Usage
 `eidolon help` for list of commands:
 ```Commands: